GamerDuck6969/GamerDuck6969/README.md

 - HTML / CSS
 - Python

-Languages I am still learning:
+Languages I want to learn in the future:
 - Go
 - Rust